oOMitchOo/GaymerCraft/README.md

 # GaymerCraft
-GaymerCraft is a mod for Minecraft Forge 1.12.2.
-It adds colored water, vertical slabs and a unicorn mob.
+GaymerCraft is a mod for Minecraft Forge.
+It adds colored water, hedges, vertical slabs and a unicorn mob.